-The distinct colors and sphere shapes of pool balls make balloons and balls the perfect items to complement the decor of your billiards party.
-Add some paint, colored paper and a little bit of handiwork to create unique billiards decorations that will be the talk of the party.
+The distinct colors and spherical shape of pool balls make balloons and balls the perfect items to complement the decor of your billiards party.
+Add some paint, colored paper and a little bit of handiwork to create unique decorations that will be the talk of the party.

 Choose rectangular folding tables for dining and serving tables.
 Set them up and cover them with green felt.
 Measure the felt and cut it to fit snugly over the table, with enough excess to tape it in place along the underside of the table.
 Set up racks of pool balls and place one in the middle of each table as a centerpiece.

 Purchase polystyrene foam balls from the craft store.
 Paint them to look like pool balls -- some with stripes, some solids.
 Add the numbers using a thin artist's brush.
 Hang them from the ceiling with fishing wire.
 Use them to designate seating arrangements by assigning a pool-ball number to each guest and placing the corresponding ball at each person’s seat.

 Create your own paper mache pool-ball-style lanterns.
 Cut strips of colored tissue paper or newspaper, dip them in glue mixture and cover the outside of an inflated round balloon.
 Allow them to dry, then pop the balloon.
 Remove the balloon and cut off one end so you have a bowl remaining.
 Paint the bowl in pool ball colors if you used newspaper.
 Place a flameless tea light inside the bowl.
 Poke two small holes near the rim on opposite sides of the bowl and use fishing wire for a floating effect, or string to hang lanterns.